-Micro Abstractions is the first of an upcoming collection of comics poetry.
+Micro Abstractions is the first of an upcoming collection of visual narratives.

 This experiment is at once earthly and otherworldly. i want to get to know the lives of mosses, insects, mushrooms, lichens, rocks, and explore how can try to talk to these cryptic creatures.